 "Let us learn to dream, gentlemen, and then perhaps we shall learn the truth," said the Nobel prize winner August Kekulé: He saw the chemical structure of benzene in a dream.

-Studying dreams could be good for you, and reading the summary (bottom lines) before the long text too.
-This survey gives you gist from C. G. Jung's teachings on dreams and dream interpretations, many nuggets of Jung wisdom well worth considering.
+Studying dreams could help us get wiser, and reading the summary (bottom lines) before the long text too.
+This survey gives gist of the Swiss Dr Carl Gustav Jung's teachings on dreams and dream interpretations.
+There are many nuggets of Jung wisdom well worth considering.

 The page references in the text are to the book Dreams by C. G. Jung.
 It was translated by R. F. C. Hull.
 Details are given near bottom of the page.

 Good interpretations seem to be more readily accepted, and in some cases solutions are strongly suggested.
 Perhaps hints, recurrent themes and symbols could need to be mastered too.
 Dream interpretations may help and be fun too.

 Significant dream themes develop and culminate, and in some cases solutions are strongly suggested

 A: Interpreting dreams can and should be practiced without much dogmatic certainty